sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Now, instead using [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), we're now using [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), namely the **original one**!
 Since I just find out that we can trigger the snippets **only in math mode** by using the special key word called `context`, hence I just migrate to the original one.
 To migrate, you just need to uninstall [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), install [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) with the updated [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) I prepared for you, and then enjoy!

+## Credits

+Again, thanks to Gilles Castel, this workflow really fit my style.
+Although it originally works in Linux+Vim only, but the idea is the most important thing.
+Without his wonder post, I can't even imagine this is possible.
+But now it is!
+Definitely go to his original post to show him some love.

 ## Related Project

 1. [Academic_Template](https://github.com/sleepymalc/Academic_Template) (A general LaTeX template for making PPT by beamer and Academic Report)
 2. [Notes](https://github.com/sleepymalc/Notes) (All notes taken in this setup)
 3. [gillescastel/inkscape-figures](https://github.com/gillescastel/inkscape-figures)